TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing: Evaluation of Graph Processing Systems

-As discussed in \Cref{subsec:e2e_results,subsec:scalability}, the only case where \ourgraph does not outperform prior systems is PageRank (PR), and only against Graphite~\cite{mofrad2020graphite}. \ourgraph is built upon ParlayLib~\cite{blelloch2020parlaylib}, a fast parallel library that achieves strong scalability with respect to the total number of cores, but is NUMA-oblivious.
-While this design works well on machines with high-speed NUMA interconnects, our 16-machine cluster has budget constraints: each machine contains four NUMA nodes connected in a square topology, where certain NUMA-to-NUMA accesses are significantly slower.
-This architectural limitation hinders the performance of \ourgraph on PR.
+\myparagraph{PageRank and NUMA Effects} In Tab.\ref{tab:end_to_end_results}, the only 2 out of the 30 cases where \ourgraph underperforms prior systems are both PageRank (PR), and only against one prior baseline. \ourgraph is built upon ParlayLib~\cite{blelloch2020parlaylib}, a fast parallel library with good scalability, but is NUMA-oblivious.
+Each machine in our cluster contains four NUMA nodes connected in a square topology, where certain NUMA-to-NUMA accesses are significantly slower, hindering our PR performance.

-We conduct two additional ablation studies to evaluate the effectiveness of \ourgraph when NUMA-related limitations are mitigated.
-First, we perform a multi-machine experiment on the same cluster used in \Cref{subsec:e2e_results}, but restrict execution to a single NUMA node per machine.
-The results, shown in \Cref{tab:twitter_pr_numa_comparison}, demonstrate that the performance gap between \ourgraph and baselines is substantially reduced.
-Moreover, \ourgraph achieves a significantly smaller memory footprint compared to Graphite.
-The remaining minor performance difference arises because ParlayLib~\cite{blelloch2020parlaylib}, the underlying parallel library of \ourgraph, is optimized for many-core settings, making the single-NUMA configuration less favorable.

-We further conduct a single-machine experiment on a more powerful server with superior NUMA interconnects.
-This machine is equipped with four Intel(R) Xeon(R) E7-8867 v4 @2.40GHz processors, providing a total of 144 cores and 180MB of L3 cache.
-Unlike our 16-machine cluster, it features an all-to-all interconnection across its four NUMA nodes, eliminating the bottlenecks of square-topology interconnects.
-The results on the Twitter dataset are presented in \Cref{tab:twitter_results_on_aware}, where \ourgraph consistently outperforms all other baselines by a significant margin.
-Notably, \ourgraph even surpasses GBBS~\cite{dhulipala18scalable}, the state-of-the-art single-machine implementation, owing to our optimized lightweight local \EDGEMAP.

-Given the results of these ablation studies, we are confident that \ourgraph can be efficiently deployed to address all the graph problems in this paper on clusters with fast NUMA interconnections, which are typical in high-performance computing environments and modern datacenters.
+In two ablations in \suppref{subsec:numa}, we show that (i) if the NUMA bottleneck is removed by using a machine with all-to-all NUMA connectivity, \ourgraph outperforms all baselines on PR by up to $2.3\times$ and (ii) even when restricted to a single machine, \ourgraph surpasses the optimized single-machine GBBS~\cite{dhulipala18scalable} by $1.5\times$.